Slickville was one of the last coal company towns to be built in Westmoreland County, Pa. The Cambria Iron Company built the town

-Attractive two-family patch housing at the "model" patch of Slickville.
+Attractive two-family patch housing at the "model" coal company town of Slickville.
 These "model" coal towns were built by the Coal and Steel companies

 during the last few decades of the coal and coke company town era to provide a more pleasant and habitable